SimBim5/PVNormPrediction/README.md

 ## Train
 If you type 'Train', you will train some parameters (weights, bias) for the neural network.
 After the code has finished, the resuts will get saved under DNN/parameters.
 For training, you will have to put some trainings data under DNN/DataSets.
 To generate some Data Sets, check [Data Simulation](#Simulation)

+Next you will be asked, which TrainSet to train on.
+If the folder DNN/DataSets is not empty, the Data Set should be shown to you.
+Enter the name to train on this set.

+For Multiple Trainings you can either type Yes or No.
+Yes: Multiple Trainings with the learning rates 0.001, 0.003, 0.005, 0.007, 0.009, 0.011, will be made.
+No: Only one Training with the learning rate you enter will be made.

+Next you will get asked about the Amount of Iterations.
+This means the number of passes of the training data through the network.
+Usually good performance is made with huge iterations and small learning rate.

+After you enter the Amount of Iterations, finally you can enter the Learning rate (if you didnt chose Yes in Multiple Trainings).
+Afterwards the training will start, and the trained paramaters will be saved in DNN/Parameters.

+## Test

 <a name="Simulation"></a>
 # 📝🧾📂 Code | Data Simulation 📋📕⚙️

 # 📝🧾📂 Code | Messdaten 📋📕⚙️